 Signs of obstructed airway:

-The questionnaire below will allow your doctor to have a better understanding of the sleep-wake rhythm of your child and of any problems in his/her sleep behavior.
+The questionnaire below will allow your orthodontist to have a better understanding of the sleep-wake rhythm of your child and of any problems in his/her sleep behavior.
 Try to answer every question; in answering, consider each question as pertaining to the past 6 months of the child’s life.
 Thank you very much for your help.